hdShang/arxiv-daily/docs/cs-CL/2025-06-06/papers/250605690v2-when-to-use-graphs-in-rag-a-comprehensive-analysis-for-graph-retriev.md

 ---
 layout: default
-title: When to use Graphs in RAG: A Comprehensive Analysis for Graph Retrieval-Augmented Generation
+title: "When to use Graphs in RAG: A Comprehensive Analysis for Graph Retrieval-Augmented Generation"
 ---

 # When to use Graphs in RAG: A Comprehensive Analysis for Graph Retrieval-Augmented Generation